iTwin/itwinjs-core/docs/core/learning/guidelines/documentation-link-syntax.md

-# iModelJs Documentation Linking Syntax
+# iModel.js Documentation Linking Syntax

-The documentation for the iModelJs website is authored from two sources:
+The documentation for the iModel.js website is authored from two sources:

 1. Markdown (`.md`) files in the `docs` directory
 2. TypeDoc comments in source `.ts` files